floriancourgey/tools/mpg/README.md

 ```

 # TODO
-- store only players id in localStorage.
+- [x] store only players id in localStorage.
 If the dataset is updated, players in storage will keep their old stats
+- [x] handle all championships (FR, EN, ES)
+- [x] mark players (for next rounds of mercato)